 They are normally solitary animals but will gather together where there is plenty of food, such as at salmon streams and whitebark pine sites.
 When a female grizzly bear leaves her mother after 2 to 3 years, she often sets up her home range quite close to her mother’s home range.
 Males will most often range further, but may also remain close by.

 Female grizzly bears usually have cubs when they are four or five years old.
 Males do not help raise the cubs.
 In fact, males can be a danger to the cubs, so females often avoid male grizzly bears while rearing their cubs.
-Litter sizes can be from 1 to 4 cubs, but are usually between 2 and 3 cubs.
+Litter sizes can be from 1 to 4 cubs, but are usually just 2 or 3 cubs.
 Newborn cubs weigh just over a pound, while a full grown male can weigh over 700 pounds.
 A Grizzly bear can live for 25 to 30 years.